rutgerblom/ubuntu-autoinstall/README.md

 ## Usage

-Modify the variables in **DeployUbuntu.yml** so that they match your environment.
+Modify the variables in **Variables.yml** so that they match your environment and your requirements.
 Start the Ubuntu Server deployment by running:
 <br>
 **ansible-playbook DeployUbuntu.yml**